Catholic Charieties of Southeast Texas Logo-Bannerhomeabout usvolunteercontactemployee

 • Registry

-If a person wishing to immigrate to the United States has an approved family-based petition for which the priority date is current, he/she may be eligible to apply for adjustment of status with the local USCIS.
+If a person wishing to immigrate to the U.S. and has an approved family-based petition for which the priority date is current, he/she may be eligible to apply for adjustment of status with the local U.S.C.I.S.
 Complete consultations are necessary in order to assess an individual’s eligibility for adjustment of status.

 Persons outside of the United States and certain persons inside of the United States conclude the processing of their visas at the American Consulates abroad.
 The Immigration Services program is able to assist these persons with the preparation of final documentation necessary for consular visa appointments.